TrevorRawlings/FundingCircle/README.markdown

 first 100 prime numbers  0.0274              0.000137
 first 500 prime numbers  0.153               0.000254
 ```

 When the application is asked to generate 10 prime numbers the simple
 prime number generator executes so quickly that the more complicated
-implementation doesn't seem nessicary.
+implementation doesn't seem necessary.
 For sequences of 500 or more
-SieveOfEratosthenes performs noticably better.
+SieveOfEratosthenes performs noticeably better.